 It takes about 25 minutes.
 Once in Staten Island, You can also the ferry back to Manhattan.

 However, you may want to stay there to visit the Island or shop!
 The Empire Outlets is now open!

 You can pass by the ball park and its amazing view!
 I’m not sure I’ll be watching the game…

 And then you can visit the 9/11 Memorial of Staten Island (free access).

-What’s a good tip to take the Staten Island Ferry?
+What’s an excellent tip to take the Staten Island Ferry?

 Well, you already know that the ferry is free 😉

 You may also know that it navigates through the Upper Bay, not so far away from the Statue of Liberty.
-I always recommend the visit of the Statue and Ellis Island, but if your in NYC for a short period of time, you can take the Staten Island Ferry and get closer to the Statue.
+I always recommend the visit of the Statue and Ellis Island, but if you stay in NYC for a short time, you can take the Staten Island Ferry and get closer to the Statue.